 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 Other tests can suggest that cancer is present, but only a biopsy can make a reliable diagnosis.
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.

-Because STS is rare, an expert pathologist should review the tissue sample to properly diagnose a sarcoma.
+Because soft-tissue sarcomas are rare, an expert pathologist should review the tissue sample to properly diagnose a sarcoma.
 Sometimes properly diagnosing a sarcoma requires special tests on the tumor tissue, and it is best if a specialist who sees this type of cancer regularly does this.

 There are different types of biopsies.